-On the heels of our very successful virtual conference this past fall, the IECA Spring Conference will be a phenomenal opportunity for you to connect with hundreds of your IEC colleagues from around the world, network with school, college, and program representatives, participate in daily small group roundtable sessions, and learn from dynamic speakers in dozens of educational sessions—all from the comfort of your own office!
+On the heels of our very successful virtual conference this past spring, the IECA Fall Conference will be a phenomenal opportunity for you to connect with hundreds of your IEC colleagues from around the world, network with school, college, and program representatives, participate in daily small group roundtable sessions, and learn from dynamic speakers in dozens of educational sessions—all from the comfort of your own office or home!
 IECA member consultants and non-member independent educational consultants are invited to participate!

-During our Fall 2020 conference, participants included IECs from more than 40 states and 15 countries spanning 5 continents.
-Conference registrants engaged with our conference platform 67,219 times and interacted with the 317 exhibit hall booths 37,279 times!
-We are eagerly anticipating our Spring Conference!
+During our Spring 2021 conference, participants included IECs from more than 40 states and 20 countries spanning 5 continents.
+Conference registrants engaged with our conference platform 73,873 times and interacted with the 314 exhibit hall booths 35,792 times!
+We are eagerly anticipating our Fall Conference!

 ACE Speakers (Adolescence, Consulting, and Education)